uptane/uptane-standard/uptane-standard.md

 metadata describing data structures (e.g., data format, syntax, and semantics) and descriptive metadata describing data contents (e.g., information security labels).
 As used in Uptane, metadata can be described as information associated with a role or an image that contains the characteristics or parameters thereof (e.g. cryptographic material parameters, file names and versions.)

 *Primary/Secondary ECUs*: Terms used to describe the control units within a ground vehicle.
-A primary ECU downloads and verifies update images and metadata for itself and for secondary ECUs, and distributes images and metadata to secondaries.
+A Primary ECU downloads and verifies update images and metadata for itself and for Secondary ECUs, and distributes images and metadata to Secondaries.
 Thus, it requires extra storage space and a means to download images and metadata.
-Secondary ECUs receive their update images and metadata from the primary, and only need to verify and install their own metadata and images.
+Secondary ECUs receive their update images and metadata from the Primary, and only need to verify and install their own metadata and images.

 *POUF*: A document that contains the protocol, operations, usage, and formats (POUF) of a specific Uptane implementation.
 The POUF contains decisions about SHOULDs and MAYs in an implementation, as well as descriptions of data binding formats.
 POUFs MAY be used to create compatible Uptane implementations.